2025-08-27

 Note

-2. Remove the front wheels.
+3. Remove all wheels.
 See Wheel Assembly (Remove and Install).

 4. Use the appropriate pin punch to remove the retaining pins and anti-rattle spring from the LH front caliper.